-A CAUTION: Do not pick up heater base assembly by the burner.
+CAUTION: Do not pick up heater base assembly by burners.
 This could damage heater.
 Only handle base assembly by grates.

 IMPORTANT: Make sure the heater burners are level.
 If heater is not level, heater will not work properly.

 Installation Items Needed